 In addition to cohort effects from childhood imprinting, differences in H1N1 and H3N2’s rates of antigenic drift may also contribute to differences in subtype-specific age distribution.
 Subtype H3N2 drifts slightly faster than H1N1, and as a result, H3N2 may be more able to cause infections in older, immunologically experienced cohorts, whereas H1N1 may be relatively restricted to incidence in immunologically naïve children (23).

 Using two large data sets on seasonal influenza incidence, which together represent 13,063 confirmed influenza A cases across 18 years and 15 countries, we tested whether observed differences in age distribution of H1N1 and H3N2 cases are primarily driven by cohort effects from childhood imprinting, or by other factors.
-To test whether HA group-level imprinting, HA subtype-level imprinting, NA subtype-level imprinting or no effect of imprinting was most consistent with observed patterns, we developed a suite of models, fitted models to data using maximum likelihood, and performed model selection using AIC.
+To test whether HA group-level imprinting, HA subtype-level imprinting, NA subtype-level imprinting or no effect of imprinting was most consistent with observed patterns, we developed a suite of models, fitted models to data using maximum likelihood, and performed model selection using the Akaike Information Criterion (AIC).
 Additionally, to test whether differences in H1N1 and H3N2’s rates of antigenic advance were a dominant driver of observed subtype-specific differences in age distribution, we analyzed the relationships between the annual magnitude of antigenic advance, and season-specific age distributions of infection.

 The Data